-List is a list of atoms representing the application command line arguments.
-Application command line arguments are those that have not been processed by Prolog during its initialization.
+command line arguments are those that have not been processed by Prolog during its initialization.
 Note that Prolog's argument processing stops at -- or the first non-option argument.
 See also os\argv.

-12 arch (atom)
+arch (atom)

 Identifier for the hardware and operating system SWI-Prolog is running on.
 Used to select foreign files for the right architecture.
 See also section 11.2.3 and file\search\path/2.